Fasting – Upwas or Vrat, an Integral Part of Indian Culture

 The common name for fasting in India is ‘Upwas’ or ‘Vrat’.
 There are many festivals in India which involve the practice of keeping fasts.

-Fasting are not limited to only some festivals; there are also certain days on which people observe fasts like some people keep fasts on a particular day of the week .
+Fasting are not limited to only some festivals.
+There are also certain days on which people observe fasts.
+Some people do fasts on a particular day of the week.
 Devotees of Lord Shiva observe fasts on all Mondays.

 This is very popular among the young unmarried females of the Indian society.
 Some people abstain from alcohol and non vegetarian food on certain days of the week like Mondays and Thursdays.